zulip/zulip/docs/git/working-copies.md

 # Working copies

-When you work on Zulip code, there are three working copies of the Zulip git repo that you are generally concerned with:
+When you work on Zulip code, there are three working copies of the Zulip Git repo that you are generally concerned with:

 - local copy: This lives on your laptop or your remote dev instance.
 - forked copy: This lives on GitHub, and it's tied to your account.